aws-samples/samples-for-rag-solutions/README.md

-# Samples for Agentic RAG solutions
+# Samples for RAG Solutions

-This repository contains samples and components for building Agentic RAG solutions.
+This repository is a repository of RAG(Retrieval Augmented Generation) based GenAI solutions to help solve real world use cases.

 ## Contents

-- [Advanced RAG Assistant](advanced-rag-assistant) - Sample utilizing advanced Retrieval Augmented Generation (RAG) features of [Amazon Bedrock Knowledge Bases](https://aws.amazon.com/bedrock/knowledge-bases/).
+- [Advanced RAG Assistant](advanced-rag-assistant) - Ideal for research use cases requiring advanced processing of complex graphs, images, and tables from documents.
+This solution utilizes advanced Retrieval Augmented Generation (RAG) features of [Amazon Bedrock Knowledge Bases](https://aws.amazon.com/bedrock/knowledge-bases/).

+- [Advanced RAG Assistant with Hosted Streamlit App](advanced-rag-assistant-with-hosted-streamlit-app) - An enhancement to the Advanced RAG Assistant that includes a hosted Streamlit application on AWS with infrastructure as code for easy deployment to your AWS environment.

+- [Legal RFI Solution](legal-rfi-assistant) - A Generative AI-powered application that automatically generates draft responses for Request for Information (RFI) and Request for Proposal (RFP) questions using Amazon Bedrock Knowledge Bases and RAG.

 ## Getting Started